HemachandranD/foodsight/README.md

 ## FoodSight 🍕👀

-Food Sight is an Image classification AI🤖 Web app that has been trained and fine tuned on top of EfficientNetV2b0 using the Food Vision 101 datasets.
+Food Sight is an Image classification AI🤖 Web app that has been trained and fine tuned on top of the EfficientNetV2b0 Deep Neural network using the Food101 Dataset.

 WebApp URL: [Food Sight](https://hemachandrand-foodsight-app-f9qo2i.streamlitapp.com/)